GM3: A General Physical Model for Micro-Mobility Vehicles: INTRODUCTION

 In this work, we address these limitations by introducing the ``Generalized Micro-Mobility Model'' (GM3), a unified, physics-based model using the brush tire model that (1) operates at the tire level, (2) supports arbitrary wheel layouts (single/double track and multi-wheel platforms) and (3) captures slip, load transfer, and rider/vehicle lean.

 The primary motivation for this work is to train and evaluate autonomous systems for design, prototyping, and testing, where \underline{all} types of micro-mobility agents move and interact realistically.
 Recent efforts only address specific micro-mobility modes such as a vehicle-e-scooter interaction simulator for general intersection and lane-change risk analysis~\cite{simFWVEInteraction2023}, cyclist (CiL), pedestrian (PiL), and automated vehicle (ViL) in-the-loop testbeds for studying vulnerable road user interactions in a shared virtual space~\cite{kaiserUrbanInteraction2024}, and a validated bicycle simulator for reproducing realistic steer, row, yall, and roll dynamics~\cite{haasnoot2024validation}.
 Additionally, city-scale agent-based micro-mobility simulators tend to focus on high-level path planning rather than tire-level dynamics~\cite{panagiotis2024MMVsim} and widely used simulators such as SUMO approximate MMV dynamics as either "slow vehicles" or "fast pedestrians"~\cite{roosta2023state}.
-Thus, to our knowledge, no unified, physics-based framework exists that models tire-level dynamics across the full range of micro-mobility vehicles.
+Thus, to our knowledge, no unified, physics-based framework exists that models tire-level dynamics across the full range of micro-mobility vehicles. \\

 The main contributions of this work are: \begin{itemize} \item A {\bf Generalized Micro-Mobility Model (GM3)}, a unified, physics-based model for simulating the dynamics of various micro-mobility vehicles.
-This model operates at the tire level, capturing friction, tire slip, load transfer, and lean, and supports arbitrary wheel configurations. \item An {\em interactive simulation framework} that implements the GM3.
+This model operates at the tire level, capturing friction, tire slip, load transfer, and lean, and supports arbitrary wheel configurations. \item An {\em interactive evaluation and visualization Framework} for GM3 systems.
 The framework enables plug-and-play specification of MMV dynamics models, vehicle geometries, and parameters (e.g. vehicle, tire, lean) and provides real-time control and trajectory visualization. \item An {\em empirical evaluation of the GM3} against the KBM baseline on real-world bicycle, skateboard, and cart trajectories showing that, relative to a KBM baseline data GM3 reduces Average Displacement Error (ADE) across modes while achieving comparable discrete Fréchet distance (DFD). \end{itemize}